- What Is Information Quality?

-- Information Quality Guidance
+Preface to Information Quality

 The Privacy and Civil Liberties Policy Development Guide and Implementation Templates addresses the development of privacy and civil liberties policies to ensure proper gathering and sharing of accurate personally identifiable information.
 Justice entities must recognize that despite the implementation of an effective policy, damage and harm can still occur if the underlying information is deficient in quality.

-Is Information Quality?
+What Is Information Quality?

 Information quality can be defined as the accuracy and validity of the actual content of the data, data structure, and database/data repository design.
 The elements of information quality are accuracy, completeness, currency, reliability, and context/meaning.